Occupational Therapy for School-Aged Children in Adelaide

 - Independence with routines such as getting ready, eating, or packing bags

-Support is strengths-based, collaborative, and focused on helping your child participate in everyday activities in ways that feel achievable and meaningful.
+Support is strengths-based and collaborative, focused on helping your child participate in everyday activities in ways that feel achievable and meaningful.

 Our Approach